datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 res_data = response.json() # Get result as JSON
 ```

-## Retrieving Active Incidents&#x20;
+## Retrieving Active Incidents

-To fetch the the ongoing incidents for a data asset, we can use the `incidents` GraphQL field on the entity of interest.&#x20;
+To fetch the the ongoing incidents for a data asset, we can use the `incidents` GraphQL field on the entity of interest.

 ### Datasets

-To retrieve all incidents for a Dataset with a particular [URN](docs/what/urn.md), you can reference the 'incidents' field of the Dataset type:&#x20;
+To retrieve all incidents for a Dataset with a particular [URN](docs/what/urn.md), you can reference the 'incidents' field of the Dataset type:

 ```
 type Dataset {